 - Analytical or inquiry-based questions

 Lastly, analytical questions should mark the perfect ending to critical thinking.
 Or, at least, directing the students to think critically and ask further questions that have not been asked by anyone else.
 Is there a place in the universe where Newton’s Laws are not followed?
 Akbar might be a great ruler but was not Ashoka better who actually wanted to end violence and sought peace?
 At this stage of critical thinking, the students will have the facts.
-Their knowledge is structured, evaluated and interpreted.
-The idea is to probe further, open the gates of innovation and imagination and critically analyse more topics that are related to the main theme.
+Their knowledge is structured, evaluated, and interpreted.
+The idea is to probe further, open the gates of innovation and imagination and critically analyze more topics that are related to the main theme.

 The reputed Boarding schools in Sonipat work on critical thinking along these lines.
 The questions change as per the subject, the pattern varies based on the pedagogy.
 But the types remain constant where one flows after the other and takes the shape of a pyramid with critical thinking right at the top.
 Swarnprastha Public School’s approach is exactly this.
 The boarding school has always prioritized critical thinking in its classrooms as the skill is vital to developing other associated habits.
 Through closely stitched questions, SPS teachers provoke students to ask more meaningful questions and find out answers through research, collaboration, exploration, and communication.
 Critical thinking is essential and asking questions is the way to develop it.